History and Highlights

 New Buildings & Renovations (Since 1992)

-Ongoing/upcoming projects: Wherry Hall; Clermont College utility plant; Albert H. Vontz Center for Molecular Studies exterior; UC Blue Ash Muntz Hall; Digital Futures Buildings, DAAP Studio Annex, College of Law, Clifton Court Hall and Probasco Auditorium and Classroom.
+Ongoing/upcoming projects: Albert H. Vontz Center for Molecular Studies exterior; Memorial Hall roof replacement and facade repairs, UC Blue Ash Walters Hall facade repairs, Digital Futures Buildings, College of Law, Clifton Court Hall, Probasco Hall (auditorium and classroom), Braunstein facade repairs, Library Square renovation, and Calhoun Hall renovations.

 - First program of cooperative education – Herman Schneider (1906)